 Face recognition based attendance is the straight off answer to the touchless solution the world is seeking today.
 Or may it is not as straight.
-Not all face recognition tech is made equal.
+Not all face recognition attendance is made equal.
 It is important to consider specific use-cases before picking the one that works for you.

 What is geo-fencing?